 Last year, I chose to travel to India as a place to backpack for three months based only on the fact I wanted to see tigers and elephants.
 The more I read online and in Lonely Planet about all the things to see while backpacking India, the more I added to my list of things to do in this beautiful country.

 It still blows my mind how many amazing sights there are in India.
-I wish I could bring all my friends and family here and start some kind of hippie commune, but for some reason people don’t want to or are afraid of backpacking India alone and a trip to India is the last place they’ll plan.
+I wish I could bring all my friends and family here and start some kind of hippie commune, but for some reason, people don’t want to or are afraid of backpacking India alone and a trip to India is the last place they’ll plan.
 I love India so much, I even wrote a 100,000-word ebook about how to travel India – it took a whole summer but I love knowing people who were afraid to go, planned their trip from the book.

-I do read the news, and I am not that naïve, but I still had no fear of traveling in India alone.
-I know India Tourism does everything it can to combat that, but sometimes it looks like they brush the troubles under the rug which scares people.
-The only way to know how it’ll be is to travel India yourself.
+I do read the news, and I am not that naïve, but I still had no fear of backpacking India alone.
+I know India Tourism does everything it can to combat that, but sometimes it looks like they brush the troubles under the rug which can scare foreigners.
+Truthfully, the only way to know what solo travel in India is like is to experience it for yourself.

-I made friends, I rode a yak in the Himalayas, saw the cremations in Varanasi, took in the view of the Taj Mahal, stood in the Ganges, became a masseuse, rode an elephant, toured through jungles, met the love of my life…
+I made friends, I rode a yak in the Himalayas, saw the cremations in Varanasi, took in the view of the Taj Mahal, stood in the Ganges, became a masseuse, toured through jungles, met the love of my life…

 Rowing a boat down the Ganges in Varanasi